Commodore GEOS Resource Centre

 Stylized globe showing western hemisphere with the name GEOS superimposed.

 I was once a GEOS power user.
-My setup had a 1541, 1581, a 1764 RAM expansion unit (beefed up to 512Kb), a 20Mb hard drive for long-term storage, and the SuperCPU from Creative Micro Designs which allowed the C64 to run at twenty times its regular speed.
-With the Perfect Print LQ system and a 24-pin printer, you could hardly tell that I was using outdated hardware.
+My setup had a 1541, 1581, JiffyDOS, a 1764 RAM expansion unit (expanded up to 512Kb), a 20Mb hard drive for long-term storage, and the SuperCPU from Creative Micro Designs which allowed the C64 to run at twenty times its regular speed.
+With the Perfect Print LQ system and a 24-pin printer, my documents looked so good that you could hardly tell that I was using outdated hardware.
 I kept that system running as my everyday computer until I got my first iMac at the end of 1999.

 Contents